-Show the Path Bar in Mac OS X to Work Better in the File System
+How to Show the Path Bar in Mac OS X to Work Better in the Finder File System

-As you probably guessed, the Path bar shows the complete filesystem path to the current working directory in any Finder window.
-The optional window-dressing item has more use beyond that though, because not only does it show you the present directory, it’s also interactive.
-You can double-click the individual folders to jump directly to them, and you can even drag and drop files and folders to them, making it extremely easy to copy or move files to the parent folders or elsewhere within a complicated directory structure.
+The optional Path bar shows the complete filesystem path to the current working directory in any Finder window of Mac OS X. This optional window-dressing item has more use beyond that though, because not only does it show you the present directory, it’s also interactive.
+In short, that means you can double-click the individual folders to jump directly to them, and you can even drag and drop files and folders to them, making it extremely easy to copy or move files to the parent folders or elsewhere within a complicated directory structure.

 - Pull down the “View” menu and select “Show Path Bar”